Bucky24/react-canvas-map/README.md

 | -- | -- |
 | STANDARD | A normal square grid |
 | ISOMETRIC | An isometric grid |

+### CellItem

+This essentially is any raw data that is usually passed through.